12 Ways to Maximize a Tiny Dorm Room—Without Blowing Your Budget

 Creating different zones in a room makes it feel bigger and more organized, Wheeler says.
 A tiered shelving unit doubles as a room divider that also provides extra storage without blocking the light from coming through.
 For antisocial folks or those not overly fond of their roommates, simply fill the cubes with books or fabric bins to create some much needed separation.

 To maximize dorm space, using the right combination of command hooks can open up a lot of opportunities—beyond simply mounting decor.
 For example, attach command hooks to the ceiling and use them to hang a curtain around the bed to create a private nook.
 Or, add a go-to spot to hang your backpack, clearing up your (probably messy) floor.

 10 Bed Organizer

 Getting the top bunk means being far away from all essentials.
 And who wants to climb down every time you need headphones, a tissue, or a snack?
-A slim footboard caddy is a great space saving dorm idea.
+A sleek footboard caddy is a great space saving dorm idea.

 11 Stackable Laundry Basket